 I’m hopeful because of John Favreau, Hailee Steinfeld and Bill Paxton’s involvement.
 Favreau because of his work in Chef (2014) and I Love You, Man (2009), Steinfeld for True Grit (2010) and Paxton because of what he achieved with 2 Guns (2013)and he’s just generally very good.
 My fingers are very crossed.

-Silly, with several funny and moving moments, plus all the right messages for the christmas season is just one way to describe Elf, starring Will Ferrell in the title role.
+Silly, with several funny and moving moments, plus all the right messages for the christmas season is just one way to describe Elf.

-Directed by Jon Favreau, I’ve heard many people refer to Elf as their favourite Christmas movie.
-I can’t say it’s mine but Ferrell does a positively memorable job with his character.
+Starring Will Ferrell in the title role and directed by Jon Favreau; I’ve heard many people refer to Elf as their favourite Christmas movie.
+Having now seen it, I can’t say it’s mine but Ferrell does a positively memorable job with his character.

-Zooey Dechanel’s beautiful singing voice and the characters played by Faison Love and Peter Dinklage are a few of my favourite things about the movie.
+Zooey Dechanel’s beautiful singing voice and the characters played by Faison Love and Peter Dinklage are two more of my favourite things about the movie.

 Watch it for a reminder of why so many people can’t help but look forward to Will Ferrell in comedy roles.
-Daddy’s Home (2015) is Ferrell’s latest comedy which will be here just in time for Christmas 2015.
+Daddy’s Home (2015) is his latest comedy, which will arrive just in time for Christmas 2015.

 It’s time for another re-imagining of a popular story from your childhood…

 Having just seen the above trailer I’m curious to find out whether I’ll warm to Scarlett Johanson’s Kaa voice.
 Not quite sure at this point.
-I’m most ready for Bill Murray’s Baloo voice.
+I’m most ready for Bill Murray as Baloo.

 Jon Favreau’s Chef is a comedy film with great music and mouthwatering food that makes you wish you had immediate access to all the bites featured.